-A new study from researchers in Australia suggests that, contrary to current medical practice, a sleep lab may not always be the best way to accurately diagnose obstructive sleep apnea (OSA).
+A new study from researchers in Australia suggests that, contrary to current medical practices, a sleep lab may not always be the best way to accurately diagnose obstructive sleep apnea (OSA).

 The scientists from Flinders University studied the sleep test results of over 62,000 adults.
 For the study, adults used a non-invasive sleep home sleep monitoring device.
 Many of the adults had also had a traditional sleep study.

 The scientists found that, even in patients with OSA, the disease is remarkably variable from night to night.
 Single-night sleep studies missed 20-50% of patients who had OSA.
-Meanwhile, with each additional night of monitoring up to 14 nights, the accuracy of diagnosis increased.
-After 14 nights there was no benefit to additional sleep monitoring.
+Meanwhile, with each additional night of monitoring for up to 14 nights, the accuracy of the diagnosis increased.
+After 14 nights, there was no benefit to additional sleep monitoring.

 Why is this finding important?